Teacher Training

 Taught sessions are timetabled to compliment work in school and are supported by experienced colleagues.
 There are opportunities to work alongside a range of our partner schools.
 Our sessions are held at a variety of locations which provide opportunities for study as a well as hands-on experience in schools.

-Participants are assessed through a combination of evidence gathering and assignments which provide opportunities to combine research, reflection, practice and planning for implementation.
+Trainees are assessed through a combination of evidence gathering and assignments which provide opportunities to combine research, reflection, practice and planning for implementation.

 School experience is desirable, but not essential.